PaddlePaddle/PGL/README.md

 - The PGL team proposed a two-stage recall and ranking model based on **ERNIEsage**, and won the **first place** in the [TextGraphs-2020](https://competitions.codalab.org/competitions/23615) competition co-organized by COLING.

 - The PGL team worked hard to develop an **open course of Graph Neural Network (GNN)**, which will help you getting started with Graph Neural Network in seven days.
-Details can be found [course](https://github.com/PaddlePaddle/PGL/tree/main/course).
+Details can be found in [course](https://github.com/PaddlePaddle/PGL/tree/main/course).

 PGL v1.1 2020.4.29